gigawhitlocks/emacs-configs/README.md

 I had to edit a few faces with Customize.
 Some notes:

-1. Using lsp-ui-doc's child frame mode causes lsp-ui-doc-background to be ignored for some reason so `lsp-ui-doc-use-childframe` must be `nil`

-2. By default, the background color is interrupted by a mismatch with `markdown-code-face` which doesn't match `lsp-ui-doc-background`
+1. By default, the background color is interrupted by a mismatch with `markdown-code-face` which doesn't match `lsp-ui-doc-background`

-3. Thus, `lsp-ui-doc-background` is set via `M-x customize-face` to inherit from (match) `markdown-code-face` and saved in `.emacs-custom.el`
+2. Thus, `lsp-ui-doc-background` is set via `M-x customize-face` to inherit from (match) `markdown-code-face` and saved in `.emacs-custom.el`

 ## Tree Sitter